erelsgl/badkan/docker/README.md

 These files are used to build the docker container.

-The script grade-single-submission.sh is copied to the docker container and executed from there.
+The script get-submission.sh is copied to the docker container and executed from there.

 To build or re-build the image do: